-Coverage varies.
-Some full text.
-Resources for the study and teaching of the Middle Ages and Renaissance (400-1700) citations in journals(1784-), books, reviews; a finding list of Renaissance humanistic manuscripts; etc.
+Digital repository of resources for the study and teaching of the Middle Ages and Renaissance (400-1700), with some full text available.
+Contains journal citations, e-books, reviews, a finding list of Renaissance humanistic manuscripts, and more.

 Provides full-text of many books no longer under copyright, and allows searching of the contents of many more titles.